 - Are usually written and published in a singular time span

 Blogs can be profitable for some writers and income is a motivation for keeping a blog for some writers.
 For others, however, writing a blog is a labor of love.
 Many times, the content a blog writer creates comes from an earnest interest in presenting a deeper dive or a more complete or new take on the content.
-For authors that desire to get their writing into the hands of more readers, turning blog content into a book is a great way to do that.
-There are a few compelling reasons why a blogger may want to transform their previously created blog content into a book.
+For authors that desire to get their writing into the hands of more readers, turning blogs into books is a great way to do that.
+There are a few compelling reasons why a blogger may want to transform their previously created blogs into books.

 Books Build Author Credibility